vinodliyanage/How-to-protect-from-screen-capturing/readme.md

 ### Running on Windows 11,

 This application seems to have some bugs when running on windows 11.
-I did some testing on early Windows versions. it is working properly on windows 10 or windows 7.
+I did some testing on early Windows versions. it is working properly on windows 7 to windows 10.
 [Please refer here for more analysis and report on this bug](https://docs.microsoft.com/en-us/answers/questions/700122/setwindowdisplayaffinity-on-windows-11.html)